Evobrutinib is a new drug treatment under investigation for relapsing remitting multiple sclerosis (MS). It is taken as a tablet once or twice daily.

 Evobrutinib is taken as a tablet, twice daily.

-In a phase II study, 267 people with relapsing MS took one of three doses of evobrutinib, placebo or Tecfidera.
+In a phase II study, 267 people with relapsing MS took one of three doses of evobrutinib (25mg once daily, 75mg once daily or 75mg twice daily), placebo or Tecfidera.
 The main measure was the number of active lesions seen on MRI.
 After 24 weeks of treatment, people taking evobrutinib 75mg once daily had significantly fewer active lesions than those taking placebo.
 Compared to placebo, there was no significant difference for the other doses of evobrutinib (25mg once daily or 75mg twice daily).
 Over the 24 week study period there was no significant difference in relapse rate or disability progression for any dose compared to placebo.

-- EVOLUTION RMS1 and RMS2 - evobrutinib compared to Avonex (beta interferon-1a)
+EVOLUTION RMS1 and RMS2 - evobrutinib compared to Aubagio (teriflunomide)

 These identical phase III studies will recruit 1860 people with relapsing remitting MS. One half will take evobrutinib and the other Aubagio (teriflunomide) for approximately two years.
 The main measure for these studies is the number of relapses in a year.
 Additional measures include worsening of disability which persists for three and six months, lesions visible on MRI scans and participant reported scores for physical function and fatigue.

 Further details of EVOLUTION RMS2